-As noted earlier, net position may serve over time as one useful indicator of a government's financial condition.
-The assets and deferred outflows of the City of Dogwood exceeded liabilities and deferred inflows by \$14,148,186 as of June 30, 2022.
-The City's net position decreased by \$203 for the fiscal year ended June 30, 2022.
-However, the largest portion reflects the City's net investment in capital assets (e.g., land, buildings, machinery, and equipment).
+By far, the largest portion reflects the City's net investment in capital assets (e.g., land, buildings, infrastructure, machinery, and equipment).
 The City of Dogwood uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the City of Dogwood's net investment in capital assets is reported net of the outstanding related debt, the resources needed to repay that debt must be provided by other sources, since the capital assets cannot be used to liquidate these liabilities.
-An additional portion of the City of